Dimland/masa-exam_ianovskii/README.md

 			const zeroes: number = places - input.toString().length + 1;
 			return Array(+(zeroes > 0 && zeroes)).join("0") + input.toString();
 		}

+		The function takes 2 numbers "input" and "places".
+Calculates how many zeros will need to be added in the string: "places" - the number of characters in the "input" value +1.
+Next, we return a string from the number of zeros that were calculated and the value of "input".
+If the value of the number of zeros (zeroes) is less than zero, then zeros are not displayed.

 20. **Fix the following code and fill the required gaps in it by the coding standards.
 The purpose of this code is to verify the user is a member of a specific role and in case the user is the user data is returned by the isUserPermitted() method.
 Treat the comments as actual code written that should not be changed:** *=> 15 points*